Skip to main content

 I’ve been very proud historically at how often I get to talk about Classic Hollywood films--both specific films as well as Classic Hollywood as an idea.
 But I don’t think the necessity for this focus has dimmed at all.
 The world still needs informed, textured discussion about film and its history, its legacy.
 And I don’t mean the film history that started with like Quentin Tarantino.
 The movements of Classic Hollywood bear profound effect on the Hollywood we see today, and we need to understand how.

 Over the last couple of years, though, I have been surprised at how comfortable I feel exploring tumultuous conversations.
 I’m not a natural boat rocker, but I'm not so sure that those of us who discuss art can ever be truly apolitical, or whether we should even aspire to be so.
 I don’t think this will ever be a space where I am courting controversy.
-Even so, I don’t feel so afraid of hard topics these days, and I won’t be letting that get in the way of me writing essays I’m passionate about.
+Even so, I don’t feel so afraid of hard topics these days, and I won’t be letting such things get in the way of me writing essays I’m passionate about.

 Ezra (2023)